 In the case of foreign nationals found illegally present within a member state, Eurodac makes it possible to check their fingerprints against those in the central database to determine whether the individual had previously lodged an international protection application in another member state.
 After the fingerprints have been transmitted for comparison purposes, they are not stored by Eurodac.

-As regards the protection of personal data, the member state of origin must ensure that all operations are performed lawfully, such as the taking of fingerprints, as well as all operations involving the use, transmission, conservation or erasure of the data.
+The member state of origin must ensure that all operations are performed lawfully, such as the taking of fingerprints, as well as all operations involving the use, transmission, conservation or erasure of the data.
+The Data Protection Commissioner is the national supervising authority in Ireland.

 Application of Eurodac in Ireland

-As part of the process of making an application for international protection, you and your dependent minors will be required to have your photograph taken.
-You will also be required to have your fingerprints taken.
+When you make an application for international protection, you and your dependent minors will have your photograph taken.
+You will also have your fingerprints taken.
 Fingerprints of your dependent minors may also be taken.
-Your fingerprints may be disclosed in confidence to the relevant Irish authorities and to international protection authorities of other countries, which may have responsibility for considering your application under the Dublin III Regulation.
+Your fingerprints may be disclosed in confidence to the relevant Irish authorities and to international protection authorities of other countries.